 One teaching of Buddhism is to live in the present moment.
 One way of doing this is by practicing mindfulness.
 You might want to check out 71 mindfulness exercises for living in the present.

-Lastly, if any of the artworks resonated with you, we appreciate a share through your social media of choice.
+If any of the artworks resonated with you, we appreciate a share through your social media of choice.

 All the best in your journey to enlightenment!